popphp/pop-auth/README.md

 `authenticate()` returning `0` means the credentials were checked and didn't match — that's a normal, expected outcome, not an error.
-It can also throw `Pop\Auth\Exception`, but only when the adapter can't perform the check at all: a missing or unreadable file, a bad database table class or connection, or no HTTP client configured (or a transport-level failure sending the request).
+It can also throw `Pop\Auth\Exception`, but only when the adapter can't perform the check at all: a missing or unreadable file, or malformed/unusable key material for the JWT adapter.
 Wrap `authenticate()` in a try/catch to handle both cases:

 ```php
 use Pop\Auth;